Mudpuppy12/ares-renown-plugin/README.md

        influence/reset: renown/reset
        influence/top: renown/top
        influence/view: renown/view
+       influence/all: renown/all

 #### Adjusting the Help Files
-You'll need to adjust the help files in the folders /plugins/renown/help/en: rename them and edit them.
+You'll need to adjust the help files in the folder /plugins/renown/help/en/.
+Rename them and edit them.

 #### Further Adjustments
 Custom profile files may have to be adjusted, also some website menu entries.